phaserjs/phaser/README.md

 As usual, please check our detailed [Change Log](https://github.com/phaserjs/phaser/blob/master/changelog/3.80/CHANGELOG-v3.80.md) for v3.80.

-v3.80 Beta 1 is available now from the [Releases page](https://github.com/phaserjs/phaser/releases) and npm.
+v3.80 Beta 1 is available now from the [Releases page](https://github.com/phaserjs/phaser/releases/tag/v3.80.0-beta.1) and npm under the `beta` tag.

 You'll find up to date TypeScript defs that align with this release in the `types` folder of this repository.